-For a list of compatible devices, protocols, configuration examples, and information on reading custom Modbus devices, please visit the Third-Party/Remote device section at egauge.net/third-party-devices/ or from egauge.net to Products $\rightarrow$ Third-Party/Remote Devices
+For a list of compatible devices, protocols, configuration examples, and information on reading custom Modbus devices, please visit the Third-Party/Remote device section from egauge.net by visiting $Products \rightarrow Third-Party/Remote Devices$

-For our running example, we will select "remote eGauge via UDP" as the protocol and "proto1" as the device's address.
+For our running example, we will select "remote eGauge via UDP" as the protocol and "eGauge59782" as the device's address.
 After entering the address, click the "Done" button.
 For security-reasons, eGauge may prompt you for authentication before this step can be completed.
 If so, enter username "owner" and the matching password (which is "default" by default).
 Assuming proper authorization, the screen will then change to this: